A Guide to Outdoor Rock Climbing for Beginners

 Sports Climbing or Lead Climbing

 This is the most common type of leader climb where the lead person will use already set bolts along a pre-determined route and will build an anchor at the top for the climbers to use.
-These are pre-planned climbing routes which will have been used many times before.
+These are pre-planned climbing routes that will have been used many times before.

 Traditional Climbing

-Traditional climbing is also led by a lead climber but in this case the leader will use temporary protection items throughout the route to help protect climbers from falls.
+Traditional climbing is also led by a lead climber, but in this case, the leader will use temporary protection items throughout the route to help protect climbers from falls.
 Once the last climber has ascended, the protection will be removed from the route.

 Climbing Aids